 - Internal: Running a sizeable internal payroll is easier for large companies with a commitment to Colombia.
 It requires setting up an entire HR team and others in your Colombia business.

 - Fully outsourced: Finally, you can choose Colombia payroll outsourcing with a global PEO such as Globalization Partners.
 We take care of your payroll and assume all risk so that you are not held accountable for any mistakes.

 How to Set Up a Payroll in Colombia

 Before you can set up your Colombia payroll, you’ll need some personal information from your employees such as their passport, proof of health insurance coverage, and bank statements.
 Each employee also has tax registration requirements before you can add them to your payroll.
 Every worker needs an employment contract, social security registration, public health coverage registration, severance fund registration, and workers insurance.

 Before your employee starts, it’s best practice to draft a strong employment contract with all entitlement and termination terms.
 An employment contract can be terminated by either the employee or the employer even without proven just cause.
 Severance pay is compulsory in Colombia, and employees get one month’s salary for every year they worked.

-Colombia Payroll Processing Company
+Payroll Processing Company in Colombia